Ladies' Library Association of Kalamazoo: History

 Before formally developing into a library, the LLA held meetings in private homes “under the guise of sewing group gatherings” in which members would read aloud from books as they sewed.
 As the association grew in size, they decided to rent spaces to hold their meetings at several locations across the town of Kalamazoo.
 During the 19th century, it was common for social libraries or ladies library associations to operate on a subscription basis.

 In addition to creating Kalamazoo's first lending library, the LLA activities have included advocating for the right for women to vote, the creation of day nurseries for working mothers, founding Kalamazoo's first art club, and establishing a community education program for women.

 Despite the LLA’s transition from an organized women’s club to a more general library, once formally established, the LLA sought to expand its role within their local community.
-Carlson (2014) suggested that the most visible way in which this was accomplished was through “the development of a library to promote moral and intellectual improvement”.
+Carlson (2014) suggested that the most visible way in which this was accomplished was through "the development of a library to promote moral and intellectual improvement".

 The Building

 The Ladies Library Association Building in Kalamazoo, Michigan was the first building erected as a women's club in the United States.
 It was also the country's first structure owned by a women's organization.
 It was built in 1879 in the Venetian Gothic Revival style.

-Further, the LLA finalized construction of their 21st Century Capital Campaign project in 2013 which allowed for an addition to their preexisting facility and renovations designed to bring “the building up to current building and fire safety codes and American Disabilities Act standards (with barrier-free entrance, restrooms and elevator)”.
-Since it’s creation, the LLA has continued to serve as a pillar of support in its community through providing outreach, support, and assuring equality and accessibility to all patrons.
+Further, the LLA finalized construction of their 21st Century Capital Campaign project in 2013 which allowed for an addition to their preexisting facility and renovations designed to bring "the building up to current building and fire safety codes and American Disabilities Act standards (with barrier-free entrance, restrooms and elevator)".
+Since its creation, the LLA has continued to serve as a pillar of support in its community through providing outreach, support, and assuring equality and accessibility to all patrons.